113ll3/Ibmclouddocscli/reference/ibmcloud/cli_catalog.md

   <dt>--excludes-add</dt>
   <dd>Adding an account (or list of comma separated accounts) to the excludes list.
 Email or Account GUIDs are acceptable</dd>
   <dt>--excludes-remove</dt>
   <dd>Removing an account (or list of comma separated accounts) from the excludes list, revoking visibility to the entry.
-If the account was set by global admins, the account admins cannot remove the account.Email or Account GUIDs are acceptable</dd>
+If the account was set by global admins, the account admins can't remove the account.
+Email or Account GUIDs are acceptable</dd>
   <dt>--owner</dt>
   <dd>Changing the owner of an object.
 Email or Account GUIDs are acceptable.</dd>
   <dt>--restrict</dt>